ooni/2023-05-richer-input/DESIGN.md

 Typically, OONI Probe will invoke the interpreter as a subroutine and pass it data available on memory rather than JSON files.
-In such a case, the location should not be static; rather, it should be a "location provider" interface initialized with a known location and capable of invalidating the location while running nettests.
-Therefore, the interpreter should generally see the location as a "location provider" interface rather than a static data structure.
-(The PoC does not implement this functionality, but the refactoring seems trivial.)
+In such a case, the location should not be static; rather, it should be an interface initialized with a known location and capable of invalidating the location while running nettests.

 We propose two algorithms for invalidating the location.
 The first algorithm resolves the probe's IPv4 and IPv6, performs geolocation and sets a boolean flag (checked by the interpreter) when the geolocation changes.
-The second algorithm relies on mobile phones to inform OONI Probe that we changed the access network (e.g., the phone moved from Wi-Fi to 3G/4G/5G).
+The second algorithm relies on mobile phones features to inform OONI Probe that we changed the access network (e.g., the phone moved from Wi-Fi to 3G/4G/5G).